All Episodes

 Number one, what did you do when you were in the CIA?

-We're not talking about rank and file intelligence, rank and file FBI, rank and file CIA.
+We're not talking about rank and file intelligence, rank-and-file FBI, rank-and-file CIA.

 They risk their lives and protect us every day.

-But I'm talking about those that were involved in FISA abuse covering up for Hillary and things like that, or maybe even spying on the Trump administration.
+But I'm talking about those that were involved in FISA abuse, covering up for Hillary and things like that, or maybe even spying on the Trump administration.

 That's right.

-I I was an operations officer overseas and a station chief.
+I was an operations officer overseas and a station chief.

 So I spent most of my time overseas, and it was a great career.

-And you're right, Sean, uh very much so.
+And you're right, Sean, very much so.

 The law requires that.

-FBI protocols require that, and not only in the original FISA application against the Trump campaign, three subsequent applications, even one that Rod Rosenstein signed on to, which tells me he should be recused from the whole issue himself, but putting it aside, and then not telling these Pfizer judges, okay, we're gonna spy on these Americans, we're gonna spy on an opposition party candidate.
+And not only in the original FISA application against the Trump campaign, three subsequent applications, even one that Rod Rosenstein signed on to, which tells me he should be recused from the whole issue himself, but putting it aside and then not telling these FISA judges, okay, we're going to spy on these Americans.

-We didn't verify it, oh, and the other party candidate paid for it using a foreign national to get Russian lies to do it.
+Oh, and the other party candidate paid for it using a foreign national to get Russian lies to do it.

 Yeah, it's truly incredible, Sean.

-What what crime has been committed?
+What crime has been committed?

 You've lifted them.

-If you go back to the original, when James Comey and Peter Strck were writing the exoneration of Hillary in early May of 2016, before they ever interviewed her and seventeen Other key witnesses.
+If you go back to the original, when James Comey and Peter Strzok were writing the exoneration of Hillary in early May of 2016, before they ever interviewed her and 17 other key witnesses, I'd never heard of such things.

 That's right.

-If we wanted to find out where the DNC emails that WikiLeaks had gotten a hold of, and I I think I'm one of the few people that ever interviewed Julian Assange, and he swore it wasn't Russia.
+If we wanted to find out where the DNC emails that WikiLeaks had gotten a hold of, and I think I'm one of the few people that ever interviewed Julian Assange, and he swore it wasn't Russia, but off the top of my head, now that we know that Hillary's server was hacked by all these foreign countries, I guess at this point it's anybody's guess where it could have come from, China, North Korea, Iran.

-I mean, there's Russia, anybody, right?
+I mean, is Russia, anybody, right?

 That's right.